I. PURPOSE

 This document is intended as a guideline/resource for program directors responsible for providing leadership in organizing local resources for training in clinical chemistry leading to a PhD degree and to assist them in assuring that their programs meet the standards and requirements for accreditation by ComACC.

 Clinical chemists are doctoral level scientists and/or physicians who have expertise in clinical chemistry or chemical pathology.
 The path to reaching the goal of becoming a clinical chemist can begin with exposure to the field during graduate education including general clinical chemistry, endocrinology, toxicology, therapeutic drug monitoring, nutrition, serology and immunology, biochemical urinalysis, biochemical genetics, pharmacogenomics, and molecular diagnostics.
-Once doctoral level training is successfully completed, post-doctoral training can lead to a career as Director, Associate/Assistant Director of clinical laboratories in an assortment of medical centers and hospitals, Director or Associate staff in Research and Development departments in pharmaceutical and/or diagnostics industrial firms, Director/Associate or Assistant Director of a reference laboratory, and Director/Associate or Assistant Director of a public health laboratory.
+Once doctoral level training is successfully completed, post-doctoral training can lead to a career as Director, Associate/Co-Director of clinical laboratories in an assortment of medical centers and hospitals, Director or Associate staff in Research and Development departments in pharmaceutical and/or diagnostics industrial firms, Director/Associate or Co-Director of a reference laboratory, and Director/Associate or Co-Director of a public health laboratory.

 The principal objective of a doctoral training program should be to educate, train, and prepare graduates for post-doctoral training in the field of clinical chemistry and other areas of clinical laboratory medicine.
 Graduates should expect to be active in clinical laboratory service, research and/or teaching.
 Therefore, in order to prepare the student for these various professional opportunities, the well-balanced program provides basic training in patient care, clinical service, management, research, education, and administration.